JoshWilkins2013/PriceBot/ReadMe.md

     powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

-Initiate the venv, py running the following
+Install requirements

-    uv venv --python=3.12
+    uv sync

-Activate your venv by running
+You may have to activate your venv by running

     \.venv\Scripts\activate

-Install requirements

-    uv pip install -r requirements.txt

-And then pip install pricebot (Not sure if doing just this line will install requirements?)

-    uv pip install -e .

-And then add chromedriver.exe to PATH (or put it in c:\python312 assuming python is in your PATH already)
+And then add chromedriver.exe to PATH\
+(or put it in c:\python312 assuming python is in your PATH already)\
+You may need to download the latest chrome driver to match the version of chrome you are using